 And much like Joel and Nicole, marital life has been quiet, solid and secure for Benji and Cameron, who had a string of very high-profile boyfriends before marrying the Good Charlotte rocker, including Justin Timberlake, Jared Leto and Alex Rodriguez.

 "That's how I know he's my husband… No one compares.
 Everything else just like washes and slips away," she told Cohen.
 "You realize like, 'Oh this is like the real thing is.
 This is what real love is.
 This is what real commitment and devotion is.
 This is the person you build your life with."

-Joel and Benji are very close, with Joel telling People, "He's my best friend, so I love spending time with him.
+The brothers are very close, with Joel once telling People, "He's my best friend, so I love spending time with him.
 It's [also nice] having someone on your team, because the world has a very different perception of you than the person you really are."

-So it makes sense that their wives are just as close, with Nicole even getting the now-retired Cameron to relive her time working on her classic rom-com My Best Friend's Wedding during a recent trip to Chicago.
+So it makes sense that their wives are just as close, with Nicole even getting the now-retired Cameron to relive her time working on the classic rom-com My Best Friend's Wedding during a 2019 trip to Chicago.

-Nicole and Cameron were friends before becoming sister-in-laws, with the Great News star once gushing on Instagram, "This hot tamale is a force of light, laughter, knowledge, & hard hitting reality...
+But Nicole and Cameron were friends before becoming sisters-in-law, with the Making the Cut judge once gushing on Instagram, "This hot tamale is a force of light, laughter, knowledge, & hard hitting reality...
 All while having a smile on her face.
 Her love for the women in her life shows in the type of friend and person she is."

-The foursome are often spotted out to dinner, celebrate holidays together, and publicly support each other's projects, with is the Madden way.
+The foursome are often spotted out to dinner, celebrate holidays together, and publicly support each other's projects, which is the Madden way.

-Calling them "a very close family," Nicole said on the Goop panel,"They rely on each other.
+Calling them "a very close family," Nicole said on the 2017 Goop panel, "They rely on each other.
 When we got together it was like, you're just in the family.
 It's a large support system."